Posted: June 6, 2017

 For its Educator of the Year, the Washougal School District selected Chung Savoie, who works with students learning to speak and write English at Hathaway Elementary School.

-According the Hathaway Principal David Tudor, Savoie does not work or serve for awards or accolades, but simply to inspire and impact all those she comes in contact with each day.
-“She has developed relationships with her students, families and peers and freely offers love, acceptance and grace to everyone,” Tudor said of Savoie.
+According to the Hathaway Principal David Tudor, Savoie does not work or serve for awards or accolades, but simply to inspire and impact all those she comes in contact with each day.
+“She has developed relationships with her students, families, and peers and freely offers love, acceptance, and grace to everyone,” Tudor said of Savoie.
 “Chung supports both students and families with empathy coupled with complete professionalism.
 She teaches her students to strive for excellence, to love reading and to respect each other; and she teaches her peers to give our best for our students and to always wear a smile.”